-US report: nearly 400 crashes of automated tech vehicles
+US report: Nearly 400 crashes of automated tech vehicles

-The National Highway Traffic Safety Administration cautioned against using the numbers to compare automakers, saying it didn’t weight them by the number of vehicles from each manufacturer that use the systems, or how many miles those vehicles traveled.
+The National Highway Traffic Safety Administration cautioned against using the numbers to compare automakers, saying it didn’t weight them by the number of vehicles from each manufacturer that uses such systems, or how many miles those vehicles traveled.

 Automakers reported crashes from July of last year through May 15 under an order from the agency, which is examining such crashes broadly for the first time.